 Causes & Symptoms Of Itchy Skin In Dogs (Pruritis)

 If you notice your dog’s face or mouth swelling from any allergy it can indicate a serious problem.
-Anaphylaxis is the swelling of the throat due to an allergy.
-It is a severe symptom of a food allergy or other allergies.
+Anaphylaxis is the severe swelling of the eyes, oral cavity, and/or throat due to an allergy.
+It can be a finding in dogs stung/bitten by an insect (such as a bee sting or ant bite), it can also be seen as a severe symptom of a primary food allergy or environmental allergy (i.e. Atopy).
 In extreme cases, anaphylaxis can cause the throat to swell so much that it stops the dog from breathing.
 If you find your dog in this predicament you should seek medical attention for it immediately.

-Also known as environmental allergies or atopy, atopic dermatitis is one of the most if not the number one cause to your dog’s itchiness.
-Atopic dermatitis happens when your dog has an allergic reaction to something in the environment around them.
+Also known as environmental allergies, atopy, or atopic dermatitis.
+Atopic dermatitis is one of the most common, if not the number one, cause to your dog’s itchiness.
+Atopic dermatitis occurs when a pet has an abnormal response to normal items (allergens) in the environment around them, an allergic reaction.

-Hot spots from atopic dermatitis can flare up anywhere on the body but most commonly affects the face area around the eyes, muzzle, ears, underarms, paws, groin, and around the anus region.
+Hot spots (acute moist dermatitis) from atopic dermatitis can flare up anywhere on the body but most commonly affects the face area around the eyes, muzzle, ears, underarms, paws, groin, and around the anus region.

 Like humans, dogs can have a bad reaction to something they eat.
-A food allergy can exude serious symptoms like vomiting, hair loss, itchiness, and skin infection.
-Your pet may be allergic to common, every day, pet food ingredients or preservatives.
+A food allergy can exude serious symptoms like vomiting, diarrhea, hair loss, itchiness, and skin infection.
+Your pet may be allergic to common, every day, pet food ingredients.

 Typically food allergy symptoms appear within the first 6 months to a year of the dog’s life.
 However, like human allergies, they can manifest at any point in their lifetime.
 For example, if you switch up your dog’s diet or give it a new kind of dog treat may cause a food allergy to surface.

-Itching, flaky skin and other skin problems like hair loss are just some symptoms of hypothyroidism.
+Thinning hair, hair loss, and flaky skin are just some symptoms of hypothyroidism.
 Hypothyroidism is a glandular complication where the thyroid gland does not secrete enough of the hormone thyroxine.
+This can arise for many reasons, your veterinarian can test for this condition and determine the best treatment options.

-Many of the symptoms of hypothyroidism in dogs are due to an increase in metabolism.
-The appetite may increase while simultaneously weight loss can occur.
-Thirst and urination can increase.
-They might have a swollen thyroid gland which you can feel on the side of their neck.
+Many of the symptoms of hypothyroidism in dogs are due to a decrease in metabolism.
+The appetite may decrease while simultaneously weight gain can occur.
+They might have a swollen thyroid gland that you can feel on the side of their neck.
 Middle-aged, medium-sized dogs between 4-8 years are more likely to acquire a thyroid problem.

 Yeast infections are fairly common among dogs.
 A yeast infection occurs when there’s a build-up of the Malassezia species of yeast on the dog’s skin.
-This is a naturally occurring fungus which is present in all dog’s skin.
-Normally it is not a problem but for dogs under high stress or with weak immune systems the yeast can overpopulate and create an itchy situation.
+This is a naturally occurring fungus that is a normal inhabitant in all dog’s skin.
+Normally it is not a problem, but for dogs however, it is commonly seen as a secondary problem to allergies (food or atopy) as yeast can overpopulate and create an itchy situation.

-Along with irritated and itchy skin, a dog with a yeast infection can also carry a bad smell.
+Along with irritated and itchy skin, a dog with a yeast infection can also carry a foul odor (somewhat sickeningly sweet).
 This is usually the giveaway symptom to a yeast infection plus all the red possibly greasy spots on your pup.

-Also known as moist dermatitis, hot spots are wet irritated lesions that your dog will uncontrollably lick, gnaw or itch at.
+Also known as acute moist dermatitis, hot spots are wet, red, oozing irritated lesions that your dog will uncontrollably lick, gnaw, or itch at.
 It resembles an infected open wound that will not heal.

-Hot spots occur when your dog is poorly groomed, have allergies to fleas and mites, excessive skin moisture, humidity in the air, scrapes, or from already occurring skin problems.
+Hot spots occur when your dog is poorly groomed or has allergies to fleas and mites.
+Other reasons can be due to excessive skin moisture, humidity in the air, scrapes, or from already occurring skin problems.

 Natural Treatments & Management Of Your Dog’s Itchy Skin

 Some reasons behind your dog’s skin itching with irritation can be more severe than others.
 In these cases, you’ll want to try everything you can to keep your dog from scratching.
-The vet might recommend medication.
-However, there are many owners who do not want to load their dog up with a bunch of medications.
+The vet might recommend medication, which can be very effective in many cases.
+However, there are many owners who do not want to use traditional medications (e.g. antibiotics, steroids, etc).
 So what can you give your dog for itchy skin as a natural home remedy?

 Luckily for us, there are many natural remedies that can help provide relief to your dog’s pruritus.
 If your dog is not on any medications then we suggest that when beginning any of these remedies to start out by applying a minuscule amount to confirm there are no negative reactions.
 Once you are positive there are no adverse reactions you can increase the dosage size properly.